Suor/django-cacheops/README.rst

 probably counter-productive since one can just break queries into simple ones, which cache better.
 4 is a deliberate choice, making it "right" will flush cache too much when update conditions are orthogonal to most queries conditions.
+6 can be cached as SomeModel.objects.all() but @cached_as() someway covers that and is more flexible.

 TODO
 ----